OBOAcademy/obook/docs/reference/glossary-of-terms.md

 DatatypeProperty relate terms to literal data (e.g., strings, numbers, datetimes, etc.) as opposed to [ObjectProperty](#ObjectProperty) which relate individuals to other terms.

 #### Description Logic
-Description Logic (DL) are a family of formal knowledge representation languages.
+Description Logics (DL) are a family of formal knowledge representation languages.
 It provides a logical formalism for ontologies and is what [OWL](#OWL) is based on.
 DL querying can be used to query ontologies in Protege.

 #### DOSDP
 [Dead Simple Ontology Design Patterns](http://incatools.github.io/dead_simple_owl_design_patterns/).
 A templating system for ontologies with well-documented patterns and templates.